-A knife that prevents accidents during use.
+A knife that prevents accidents during its usage.
 Specifically, a knife that prevents accidents when being handled by children who are not as cautious or careful.

-- How and when would the safety cover attach to the knife?
+- How and when would the safety cover be attached to the knife?

-- How would the safety cover attached to the knife in a timely manner when needed?
+- How would the safety cover attached to the knife on time when needed?

-- How can users disable the safety cover in order to keep using the knife with it?
+- How can users disable the safety cover to keep using the knife with it?

-- Who has the knowledge/proficiency to make this knife?
+- Who knows to make such a knife?

-Establish a room in school with different games for the benefit of students during recess or open periods.
-The room would include board games, computer games, video games and more.
+Establish a room in the school with various games for the benefit of students during recess or free classes.
+The place would include board games, computer games, video games, and more.

-- How would the school find a location for the game room?
+- How would the school find a location for the playroom?

-- Where would the money for the game room come from?
+- Where would the money for the playroom come from?

-- Is there a need for a recreation room?
+- Is there a demand for a playroom?

 - Would video/computer games be allowed in school?

-- Is the use of cell phones permitted in the room?
+- Can cell phones be used in the room?

-- Who would supervise and maintain order in the game room?
+- Who would supervise and keep order in the game room?